YourFriendlyError/Password-Mutator/README.md

 # Use cases
 <u>For educational purposes only.</u> Use this in CTF tournaments, create wordlists, red teaming if you have permissions, or hashcat.

-## Extra installation

-**This is optional and the script will work fine without it.**

-Windows users, please install GAWK from <a href="https://www.gnu.org/software/gawk/" target="_blank">GNU.org</a> and add it to the path.
-This tool will come in handy to weed out any duplicates after generating password variations.

 ## Usage

 Arguments: